axami/claude-certified-architect-foundations/README.md

 # Claude Certified Architect Foundations

-This repository is a starter project for the Claude Certified Architect Foundations workspace.
+This repository is a starter project for the Claude Certified Architect Foundations (CCAR-F).

 ## Getting Started